 With springtime just around the corner, I find myself happily daydreaming about planting my garden—imagining rows of fresh veggies and beds of blooming flowers.
 The Spellbinders February Club Crate captures that fresh Spring/Easter feeling perfectly, and today I’m delighted to share one of its standouts: the beautiful Spring Stitched Tree Dies.
-February clubs are open as of today for new subscribers, in case you’re interested!

 What’s Included in the Spring Stitched Tree Die Set?